cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Important
-    All operand images are automatically rebuilt once a day by our pipelines in case of security updates at the base image and package level, providing **patch level updates** for the container images that EDB distributes.
+    All operand images are automatically rebuilt once a day by our pipelines in case of security updates at the base image and package level, providing **patch level updates** for the container images that the community distributes.

 The following guidelines and frameworks have been taken into account for container-level security: